-- 2. The LEDs with numbers corresponding to the addresses of wireless keypads in the system will go on (LED 30 for the address 0). - 3.
-Keep pressing or or until the LED whose number corresponds to the address of the keypad in which you want to replace the battery starts flashing. - 4.
-Press # 1.
+- 1. Enter the user menu and press in turn D 9{wxyz} #1. - 2.
+The LEDs with numbers corresponding to the addresses of wireless keypads in the system will go on (LED 30 for the address 0). - 3.
+Keep pressing to the address of the keypad in which you want to replace the battery starts blinking. - 4.
+Press #1.
 The status of tamper switch in the keypad will not be checked for 3 minutes, which allows you to replace the battery.